Complex regional pain syndrome (CRPS) is lasting pain in one limb that happens after an injury.

 |Copyright © Nucleus Medical Media, Inc.|

-How CRPS develops isn't clear.
+How CRPS develops is not clear.
 One or more below may play a role:

 Symptoms mainly appear after an injury.
 The most common is long term pain.
 It may be constant or severe.
 Pain is described as burning, throbbing, aching, squeezing, or shooting.